Gaafar/dev-fonts/README.md

 ## Missing a font?
 You can open an issue to request adding a new font or open a PR by adding the font under `src/data/fonts.ts` and `static/fonts`
-* Be sure to include woff2 (smaller download size) fonts in addition to older formats.
+* Include only woff2 (smaller download size).
 Use font squirrel with basic settings for conversion if needed https://www.fontsquirrel.com/tools/webfont-generator
 * Using a font from an official, reliable CDN is preferred.
 If not available, then add it in `static/fonts`.
+* Use `sort: 2` for fonts with ligatures, `sort: 3` for others
+* Do not change other files or file formatting apart from adding the new font